- Cardiology 84

 Decreased kidney functioning can cause waste build-up in the blood which causes severe itching and skin rashes.

-Ammonia Breathe and Metallic Taste
+Ammonia Breath and Metallic Taste

-This symptom is an indication of kidney disease.
+This symptom is an indication of chronic kidney disease.
 Renal failure increases the level of urea in the blood.
 This urea is broken down to ammonia in the saliva which causes urine-like bad breath known as ammonia breath.
 It is also associated with an unpleasant metallic taste in the mouth.

 Shortness of Breath